bitextor/bitextor/docs/INSTALL.md

 conda search -c bitextor bitextor
 ```

+Be aware that you might need Hunspell dictionaries for Bicleaner and Bicleaner AI due to Hunspell.
+Check [FastSpell](https://github.com/mbanon/fastspell) for more instruction about Hunspell dictionaries.

 In order to install Miniconda or Anaconda you can follow the instructions of the [official page](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), but if you want to install Miniconda (Linux x64), you should execute the following (it is an interactive installer, so you will need to follow the steps):

 ```bash